You wish to report your divorce.

 These documents are intended to the competent civil status authority and will not be returned.

 In the case of a divorce pronounced in Switzerland, persons registered with a Swiss representation abroad are under an obligation to report the change of civil status.
-This requires submitting the following documents so that the register of the Swiss abroad can be updated:
+This requires submitting the following documents (as hard copy or in electronic form) so that the register of the Swiss abroad can be updated:

-- Original of the divorce decree with the date on which it takes effect
+- photocopy of the divorce decree with the date on which it takes effect